stan-dev/projpred/cran-comments.md

 The macOS builder check gave the following NOTE:

     * checking package dependencies ...
 NOTE
-    Package suggested but not available for checking: ‘cmdstanr’
+    Package suggested but not available for checking: 'cmdstanr'

 (for an explanation, see above).